MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxRemoteJob.md

 ---

 # required metadata
-title: "RxRemoteJob,close,deserialize_job,deserialize_jobs,resolve_context: Closes a Remote Job"
+title: "RxRemoteJob,close,deserialize_job,deserialize_jobs,resolve_context: Closes a remote job (revoscalepy)"
 description: "Closes the remote job, purging all associated job-related data.
 You can reference a job by its ID, or call close() to purge jobs in a given compute context."
 keywords: ""
-author: "heidist"
+author: "HeidiSteen"
 manager: "cgronlun"
-ms.date: "01/19/2018"
+ms.date: "01/26/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""